siulzurc/agent4.0/README.md

 #  MARIANNE content
 src/MARIANNE/: sources for PADE (.py), AASX Package Explorer (.aasx), NOVAAS (.json), and TwinCAT (.tnzip) software tools.

-# Industrial Agents instantiation
+# Industrial Agents (IAs) instantiation
-src/MARIANNE/.py:
+src/MARIANNE/: (.py) file, and following lines refers to the IAs used:

 # Further notes
 For the implementation of MARIANNE use PADE(https://pade.readthedocs.io/) and NOVAAS(https://gitlab.com/gidouninova/novaas).